 Tillväxtverket, the authority in charge for support for short-time work, has announced that they will not pay out financial support to companies that pay out dividends.
 In addition, companies that have paid out dividends and received the support will be liable for any support paid out.

-These rules apply primarily to listed companies and what applies to smaller companies will be investigated further.
+These rules apply to all companies, e.g. both listed companies and smaller companies.